adnelson/nix-node-packages/README.md

 There are any number of reasons why a package might not build.
 Some of the most common ones are:

 * The `nixfromnpm` tool wasn't able to generate the definition of one of the package's dependencies.
 It will insert in the `brokenPackage` function, which, as might be anticipated, never builds.
 Looking at the call to `brokenPackage` will tell you why it couldn't build it.
 In my experience, this is because `nixfromnpm`'s version range checker is not completely up to spec, and it's unable to find a version that satisfies the bounds given by a `package.json`.
-If this is the case, the easiest way to fix it is to use `npm` to:
+If this is the case, the easiest way to fix it is to:
   * See what version range `nixfromnpm` failed to resolve.
 E.g. `foo@>=1.2.3-bar <2.3.4-baz.qux`.
-  * Manually build the package at the given version bounds.
+  * Use `npm` to manually build the package at the given version bounds.
 E g. `npm install foo@>=1.2.3-bar <2.3.4-baz.qux`.
   * See what version it ends up building.
 E.g. `foo@1.2.3-xyz`.
   * Call `nixfromnpm` on that version.
 E.g. `nixfromnpm -o /path/to/nix-node-packages -p 'foo%1.2.3-xyz'`.
   * Replace the call to `brokenPackage` with `foo_1-2-3-xyz`.